-But, the fracture turned out to be more complex and I needed time to recover.
 In that period, glued to the couch in front of the TV, I gradually began to forget about sports and soccer and started to gain weight.
-I believe I was close to forgetting all about my athletic dreams, but then, tragedy struck.
+I believe I was close to forgetting all about my athletic dreams; but then, tragedy struck.

 My grandmother ended up in a hospital.
 A mammogram revealed a tumor in her breast and she was immediately placed on a list for surgery.
 At the same time, I had to go back to the hospital for a small correction of the fracture, so for a short time, we were hospitalized together.
 She was diagnosed with breast cancer.
 In that moment, I realized how life was brittle and easily made us forget about the important things.
 No broken bones could replace the notion of losing my grandmother to breast cancer.
 Then and there, lying in that hospital bed, I promised myself I would be a better person.

-Immediately after my surgery was completed, I started training to repair my straight.
+However, I started training to repair my straight.
 I began a meal process that helps lose weight, it actually works.
 As well as a variety of exercises with the purpose of getting back into shape.
 The experience I had motivated me to become a better person and also a better athlete.
-My fracture healed and I began to train soccer with more vigor and determines than ever before.
+My fracture healed and I began to train soccer; with more vigor and determines than ever before.

-They often play soccer in our backyard and I cannot help myself and feel proud and full of love.
+They often play soccer in our backyard; I cannot help myself, feel proud and full of love.
 In many ways, all of that is the direct result of all that I felt during my time in the hospital I shared with my grandmother.
 That time defined me as a person and as an athlete.

 Thanks to a single unfortunate bone fracture and a serious diagnose from a loved one; I became a man who I am today.